amitshekhariitbhu/Learn-Kotlin-Coroutines/README.md

 * Adding timeout to a task using Kotlin Coroutines.
 * Writing Unit-Test for ViewModel which uses Kotlin Coroutines.

-## Kotlin Coroutines Examples for Android Development:
+## Kotlin Coroutines Examples for Android Development: Activity and ViewModel

 * **Single Network Call:** Learn how to make a network call using Kotlin Coroutines.
 This is a very simple use-case in Android App Development.